 - How does CHERI compare with other memory-protection schemes?

-Our 2014 ISCA paper includes a detailed comparison of the protection semantics and performance of CHERI as compared to other schemes, including software bounds checking, Intel MPX, HardBound, and Mondriaan.
+Our 2014 ISCA paper includes a detailed comparison of the protection semantics and performance of CHERI as compared to other schemes, including software bounds checking, Intel MPX, HardBound, Mondriaan, and M-Machine.
 Each selects a different point in a larger tradeoff space.
 Key design choices that have motivated CHERI include a focus on providing strong protection for C-language pointers, hybridization with MMU-based virtualization, avoidance of hardware lookup tables and associative structures in the microarchitecture, and strong support for existing software stacks.